dbotng/bot/readme.md

 # D-bot V2
-An awesome Newgrounds Discord bot, better than Fulptron.
+An awesome Newgrounds Discord bot.
 Now in Typescript!

 ## Disclaimer
 I'm not good at JS yet, still a beginner, and currently using linting and shit too pull this off so if you want to improve the bot feel free too.
 BTW, no warranty.